shafayatsaad/mimamori/README.md

 <br />

 <p>
   <b>Mimamori AI</b> is a proactive healthcare monitoring platform that bridges the <b>Clinical Data Gap</b> between patient visits.
-By transforming natural voice logs into <b>doctor-ready clinical insights</b>, it empowers patients and provides peace of mind to caregivers through real-time AI synthesis and smart alerts.
+By transforming natural voice logs into <b>doctor-ready clinical insights</b>, it empowers patients and provides peace of mind to caregivers through real-time AI synthesis and smart in-app alerts.
 </p>

 <br />